jayedrashid/portfolio-ts2/README.md

-# My Official Portfolio Page
+# Project - Portfolio

-This is my Official Portfolio page.
+This is a Portfolio website with Next Js & Typescript.

 ## Screenshots